minkaotic/front-end-notes/notes/OAuth-IdentityServer-Notes.md

 ### Available endpoints

 **OAuth Endpoints** (described in **[RFC 6749](https://tools.ietf.org/html/rfc6749)**) allow us to work with the Authorisation server:
-- `/authorize`- supports multiple different authorisation flows, for example:
-  - POST to authorisation server to request a new access token
-  - redirect to enter user name and password, then redirect back to original website
-  - provide credentials that identify software to retrieve access
+- `/authorize`- used to request tokens via the browser - typically involving authentication of the end-user and user-agent redirection
-- `/token` - also allows performing a new access token request; but additionally allows refreshing an access token, & trading an authorisation code for an access token
+- `/token` - used to programmatically request a new access token; additionally allows refreshing an access token & trading an authorisation code for an access token
 - `/revocation` - revoke (access or refresh) token (described in the additional [RFC 7009](https://tools.ietf.org/html/rfc7009))

 **OpenID Connect** additionally allows us to work with the identity of the user that is currently authorised: